jackliston1998/typetutor/functional_spec/functional_specification.md

 **Criticality**
 It is critical highly critical to the finger positional recognition as it will map the area and position of each key and provide it with co-ordinates that will be saved and referred to as our user takes our touch typing tutorial.
 **Technical issues**
-Variations in lighting could lead to some issues with applying the co-ordinates to the **Dependencies with other requirements**
+Variations in lighting could lead to some issues with applying the co-ordinates to the keyboard **Dependencies with other requirements**
 This functionality will depend on the first functionality mentioned as it must have the ability to "see" the keyboard by using OpenCV.